-A clinician is not held liable simply because something bad happened, e.g., a side effect occurred or a patient harmed himself.
-A clinician is held liable if it was his negligence that led to the harm.
-Therefore, we must be seen to take the appropriate precautions to reduce the risk of bad outcomes and that our actions and reasoning are documented.
+Clinicians are not held liable simply because something bad happened, e.g., a side effect occurred or a patient harmed himself.
+Clinicians are held liable if it was their negligence that led to the harm.
+So, we must make sure we take the appropriate precautions to reduce the risk of bad outcomes and that our actions and reasoning are documented.

 Termination of treatment

 Risk Management Considerations When Evaluating Fitness for Duty (Psychiatric News)